Ministry of CultureSvenska

 Increased film promotion funding to benefit Swedish films for children and young people

 The Government has approved increased promotion funding for Swedish films within the framework of the 2013 Film Agreement.

 "We are now increasing funding for the promotion and distribution of Swedish films throughout the country.
 This is of particular benefit to Swedish films for children and young people," says Minister for Culture Lena Adelsohn Liljeroth.

 To support distribution and screening of films throughout the country, funds will be allocated - within the framework of the 2013 Film Agreement - to the parallel distribution and promotion of Swedish films.

 19 December 2013

 Counsellors for Cultural Affairs

 The overall task of Swedens's Counsellors for Cultural Affairs posted abroad is to promote the role of culture in contacts with other countries and to encourage cultural dialogue.
-Cultural Affairs Counsellors are currently stationed at Sweden's embassies in Berlin, London, Moscow, Beijing and Washington, and at the Permanent Representation of Sweden to the European Union in Brussels.
+Cultural Affairs Counsellors are currently stationed at Sweden's embassies in Berlin, London, Istanbul, Moscow, Beijing and Washington, and at the Permanent Representation of Sweden to the European Union in Brussels.
 There is also a combined post of Head of the Swedish Cultural Centre in Paris and Counsellor for Cultural Affairs at the Embassy in Paris.